Theoretical Vs Actual Food Cost Calculation

 variance["variance_amount"] / variance["theoretical_cogs"]

-# Deterministic alert classification
+# Deterministic tolerance-band classification

 conditions = [